lucasvpessoafranca/lucasvpessoafranca/README.md

 # Hey 👋

-My name is Lucas  França - 🇧🇷
+My name is Lucas  França Viado - 🇧🇷

-I'm A Software Engineer, that has been working as a Front-End developer since 2020.  💻
+I'm A Software Engineer, likes BBC.  💻

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+what you imagine i can do !!!!

-- 📍 From PB living in João Pessoa
+- 📍 From PB living in Africa

 Reach me out 👇🏼